ahmedwaleed01/ahmedwaleed01/README.md

 I build AI-driven, production-ready web applications — from LLM-backed pipelines to full-stack platforms.
 My work spans REST/GraphQL API design with FastAPI and Node.js, React/Next.js frontends, and integrating LLMs into real product features: course generation, retrieval-augmented Q&A, and spaced-repetition scheduling.
 I care about clean architecture, async patterns, and shipping code that's actually maintainable, not just working demos.

-🔎 Currently looking for a **Werkstudent** role in software engineering / AI integration, ideally on public sector digitalization projects in Germany.
+🔎 Currently looking for a **Werkstudent** role in software engineering / AI integration in Germany.

 ---